 Participant 2: The pump can be frustrating to use because of so many alarms.
 I found that the pump was not sturdy either.
 I broke five pumps in the year of the trial.
 I bumped it, and it broke or had software issues, battery problems, blue tooth malfunctions.

 BT1: Did you ever have issues with sensor insertion?

 Participant 1: Medtronic changed the design of the inserter so it’s different from the previous generation.
 Since it’s an automatic insertion, I occasionally get that nervous hesitation of inserting the sensor (this also happens when I use the Mios/Insets).
 But overall, the insertion is pretty straightforward.

 Participant 2: The sensor made me bleed, so I had to dispose of many of them and try again.
 That wasn’t fun.

 BT1: Would you recommend the system to others?

 Participant 2: Definitely.
-The sugars I got with the system I’ve never seen in my life.
+The blood sugars I got with the system I’ve never seen in my life.
 My A1C was around 8 going into the study.
-After 4 months in the study, it was 6.1.
+After four months in the study, it was 6.1.